KewKalustian/wordle_cracker/README.md

  3. Adjust the resampling chunk accordingly.
 That is, as soon as you solved "green" characters/letters, enter them in the string with the `%s` placeholders.
     The `%s`placeholders represent the unsolved charcaters/letters.
 At those positions, all possible letters (without the `stop_ch` characters) are resampled with replacement.

 That's it.
 In the end, you will get a list of a few possible words (currently, including names and places).

-Happy wordling!

 That pattern that drove me crazy and why I had to use gentle brute force approaches: